 - Founders Commonwealth in Spanish Fork UT

 What does this mean?
-If you live on the Wasatch Front, and belong to a commonwealth school, you have an automatic tribe of people to create larger events, like Key of Liberty Constitution Bowls, or if your commonwealth school doesn’t have enough kids for a TJYC class, you can join forces with nearby commonwealths.
-Southern Utah has one commonwealth in Cedar City and one in St. George, and that’s it, because it has such a small population base, compared to the SLC/Wasatch Front area.
-This is a tremendous resource to draw upon!
+If you live on the Wasatch Front, and belong to a commonwealth school, you have an automatic tribe of people to create larger events, like Key of Liberty Constitution Bowls, or if your commonwealth school doesn’t have enough kids for a Quest class, you can join forces with nearby commonwealths.
 Those are the ones I know about, there might even be more!
 You can also go see all the Commonwealth School Shakespeare plays when you live on the Wasatch Front, if you should choose to do so.
 Just beware of the chicken pox.
 Two years ago, I sent my son to his friend’s play at Shining Light Commonwealth.
 He stayed at the friend’s home for 15 min., which had sick chicken pox kiddos residing therein, until I could pick him up.
 He then got sick himself and infected all of the rest of the littles in our home.

 4. Other TJED-based homeschool youth groups such as:

 - Vanguard Academy , which started in Davis County and has offshoots sprouting up in Box Elder County and elsewhere.

 5. The Heroic Youth organization, which is dedicated to raising up a Hero Generation dedicated to God.
 This organization is the umbrella group for: